rlivings39/learning-ai/python-lessons/README.md

 Given 2 lists `list1[-2:] = list2` will resize `list1` to accommodate `list2` either by shrinking if `list2` is only 1 element or growing if `list2` is more than 2 elements.

+## Data types

+* Integers
+* Floating point
+* Strings
+* None type which is Falsy
+* Tuples are collections of values grouped together `s = ('GOOG',100,490.1)`.
+Think: single row in a database table.
+Tuples are immutable unlike lists.
+Tuples are often used for a single item consisting of multiple parts whereas lists usually have homogeneous types
+* Dictionaries are key-value mappings `d = {'name': 'GOOG', 'shares': 100, 'price': 490.1}`. `for k,v in d.items():` is a good way to loop through entries. `d.keys()` returns a view into the keys which responds to modification of `d`. `in` checks for key membership. `d.get(key,default)` will return a default value if `key` is missing.
+Dictionary keys must be immutable.
+* Sets are unordered collections of unique items `s = {'IBM','AAPL','MSFT'}` or `s = set(['IBM','AAPL','MSFT'])`

 ## File I/O

 Use the `with` idiom to automatically close the file